NottsCSS/forensics-workshop/0x3_Reading_Between_The_Eyes/solution.md

-Use an online decoder, [this](http://stylesuxx.github.io/steganography/) is the one we used
+Use an online decoder, [this](http://stylesuxx.github.io/steganography/) is the one we used.